mladenk42/Pytorch-text-classifier/README.md

 Data format:
 - vocab.pickle -- python dictionary mapping string to int i.e. word to index, index 0 is reserved for padding but should be present in the dictionary and associated with a generic unused word for the key, such as "<PADDING_TOKEN>"
-- embedding_weights.pt -- pytorch 2D tensor of size num_words X embedding_dim, rows are words, columns are embedding vectors, row i contains the embedding for word that is mapped to index i by the vocab.
+- embedding_weights.pt -- pytorch 2D tensor of size num_words X embedding_dim, rows are words, columns are elements of embedding vectors, row i contains the embedding for word that is mapped to index i by the vocab.
 Row 0 should contain a zero vector and is used for padding
 - (train/dev/test)_data_balanced.pickle -- python list, each element is a 1D torch tensor containing a sequence of words represented by their indexes from vocab (the tensors need not all be the same length, the code will handle the padding)
 - (train/dev/test)_labels.pt -- 1D torch tensor of the same length as the number of elements in the previous described file, each element is 1 (positive class) or 0 (negative class).
 Multiclass labels should also thoretically work, but this has not been tested